 Disclaimers: 1.
 We’re not liable for electronic items.
 We will not take apart electric items and are not responsible if they don’t work post move, except of course if we were to drop an item!
 2. Since exercise equipment is heavy, it might take longer to move than the usual items.
 This means, since we charge at an hourly rate, the cost of moving these items will be higher.

+Luckily, Beltway Movers are experts on moving fitness equipment.
+We’ve been in business for over 50 years and have the experience and knowledge to get the job done right.
 Do you have questions on moving your exercise equipment?
 If so call Beltway Movers, we’re a moving company in Washington DC, at (800) 966-8348.
 We look forward to working with you!